 For Poor Credit (650 Credit Score or Less)

 Because banks view applicants with poor credit scores as the riskiest borrowers, these types of unsecured cards may come with other requirements attached, such as a minimum gross annual income or having a checking account with direct deposit.
-Even so, some credit cards for poor credit still offer a modest 1% cash back on purchases, and with responsible use, you can help improve your credit and eventually qualify for better offers.
+Even so, some credit cards for bad credit still offer a modest 1% cash back on purchases, and with responsible use, you can help improve your credit and eventually qualify for better offers.

 When applying for these types of cards, it’s important to read the terms and conditions so as not to fall victim to predatory lending.
 These issuers tend to know applicants are oftentimes in a situation of financial need and may charge high interest rates and fees.
 Be sure to shop around for the best offer.